intel/QAT_Engine/README.md

 not available when running under the FreeBSD operating system or in the qatlib RPM.

- 2. Intel&reg; QAT OpenSSL\* Engine needs to be configured to disable Symmetric Chained Cipher Offload, PRF, HKDF & X25519/X448 offload by adding the below four flags in the configure command of Intel&reg; QAT OpenSSL\* Engine build.
+ 2. Intel&reg; QAT OpenSSL\* Engine needs to be configured to disable Symmetric Chained Cipher Offload, HKDF & X25519/X448 offload by adding the below four flags in the configure command of Intel&reg; QAT OpenSSL\* Engine build.

 ```bash
 --disable-qat_ciphers --disable-qat_prf --disable-qat_hkdf --disable-qat_ecx